renke/import-sort/README.md

 -----

 ###### Clean usage

 `$ import-sort input.js output.js`

 ###### Custom style

 `$ import-sort input.js -s custom-style.js output.js`

+…where `custom-style.js` should be the absolute path to a style module.
+See the [built-in default style](src/styles/default.js) for an example.

 ## Feedback ##